skalyaanamoorthy/PoseFilter/README.md

 1. Ensure that Anaconda3 is installed and activated, if not then install it through the following link: https://docs.anaconda.com/anaconda/install/mac-os/
 2. Open a terminal in the Anaconda3 directory named "envs."
 Use the following command to create an environment named pymol that contains the proper packages:
-`conda create -n pymol python=3.7 rdkit matplotlib seaborn pip numpy conda-forge::pmw tpeulen::pymol-open-source scikit-learn git`
+`conda create -n pymol python=3.7 rdkit=2020.03.3.0 matplotlib seaborn pip numpy conda-forge::pmw tpeulen::pymol-open-source scikit-learn git`
 3. Activate the anaconda environment.
-`source activate pymol`
+`conda activate pymol`
 4. Install oddt.
-`pip install git+git://github.com/oddt/oddt.git@a3ff8b84b3abf986ad5bdbfebc9ef96cb8a84d8c`
+`pip install git+git://github.com/oddt/oddt.git@88a5481e0a74348df5f2a9b27132148a3d5b94c1`
 5. Launch pymol by typing `pymol` in the terminal.
 This can be done using an activated environment.
 If the terminal is closed, pymol needs to be reactivated in order to be opened.